dianlight/dgcgo/packages/tightcnc/server/README.md

 ## Repotisory / Fork Scope
+NO MORE A FORK.
+Not tightCNC is integrated in DGCGO and is incompatible ad protocol level to the original TightCNC

-This fork scope is to upgrate TightCNC to better use in my GCODEGO project.
+This fork scope is to upgrade TightCNC to better use in my GCODEGO project.
 Planned task upgrade:
 - [x] Typescript Migration (ts-migrate)
  - [x] Generate dist with types